JKWA/good-book-app/README.md

 ## Material UI 1.0 Beta
 This was a good opportunity try new strategies for handling CSS.

+### Lessons learned

+* Easy to implement and use
+* Some components are a bit buggy
+* Mui themes are helpful

 ## Firebase Firestore Beta
-I have experience with NoSql, but I wish
+I have experience with NoSql, but I wish:

 * data structures didn't need to focus so much on the limitations of the platform (flat)
 * refactoring was easier (easy to get locked into early decisions)